psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo.rst

   % datalad drop acq1/dicoms/*

-This should result in the DICOM files being broken symlinks.
+This should result in the DICOM files having no content.
 We can get them again any time via `datalad get acq1/dicoms/*`.
 Import the second acquisition the same way::

   % datalad hirni-import-dcm --anon-subject 001 ../functional.tar.gz acq2

+Note, that this imports and extracts metadata from about 6000 DICOM files.
+It will take a few minutes.
 This time we have something else to import for that acquisition: the events file.
 Generally, you can add arbitrary files to the dataset.
 Protocols, logfiles, physiological data, code - it is meant to bundle all raw data of study.
 For the events file, we just copy it to the acquisition it belongs to and save the new state of our dataset, attaching a message stating what we did::

   % cp ../events.tsv acq2/
-  % datalad rev-save -m "Added events.tsv for acquisition 2"
+  % datalad rev-save -m "Added stimulation protocol for acquisition 2"

 Now, for a later conversion there is no general conversion rule for tsv files.
 We need to tell the system what it is supposed to do with that file (if anything) on conversion.
 For that, we add a specification for that file using `hirni-spec4anything`.
 This command allows to add (or replace) a specification for arbitrary things.
 By default it will generate a specification that already "inherits" everything, that is unambiguously uniform in the existing specifications of that acquisition.